 Geshe Konchok Wangdu, head of the Central Institute for Buddhist Studies (CIBS), drew additional listeners, as did a panel discussion with Tashi Morup from Ladakh Arts and Media Organisation(LAMO), Dolma Tsering from Ladakh Buddhist Association and historian and writer Abdul Ghani Sheik.
 Stanzin Gya, director of the award-winning film Shepherdess of the Glacier, also drew a crowd.

 The central themes of the workshop were: ´prosperity in a fragile environment, Ladakh´s challenges from a global perspective; localisation in action worldwide and building a mindful future for Ladakh.
 Activities included presentations, film screenings, role-plays, pair-sharing, creative projects, reflection and discussion, including a fruitful exchange session between local politicians and the youth.
 The feedback we got from workshop was extremely encouraging and we aim to continue our education-for-action work with Ladakhi youth.

-Learning from Ladakh
+Learning from Ladakh Program

-This year, we developed a Learning from Ladakh programme for Operations Groundswell (OG) – an organization that seeks “to spark a movement of socially conscious and globally active backpack-activists”.
+This year, we developed a Learning from Ladakh program for Operations Groundswell (OG) – an organization that seeks “to spark a movement of socially conscious and globally active backpack-activists”.
 Youth from the US, Canada and Mexico took part in the programme, which involved a five-day intensive workshop, fieldtrips and encounters with Ladakhi NGOs and innovators.
 Highlights included: